aiven/devportal/docs/products/flink/reference/tutorial/anomaly-detection/create-aiven-services.rst

    ..
 Note::
     The ``kafka.auto_create_topics_enable`` setting allows you to create new Apache Kafka® topics as you configure your Apache Flink® data tables, so that you do not need to create the topics in advance.

-Create an Aiven for PostgreSQL service
+Create an Aiven for PostgreSQL® service
 ----------------------------------------

 1. Log in to the `Aiven web console <https://console.aiven.io/>`_.